andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4.md

 ```

 ```
-##     string integer number factor integer2    string2
+##     string integer number factor integer2    string2   x  y
-## 3 person_3       3      2     no        3 Experiment
+## 3 person_3       3      2     no        3 Experiment 0.1 18
 ```

 This is conditional indexing, which we will cover more in R fundamentals 6 (conditionals and logic).

 We can bring together adding a new column with indexing to do calculations.
 See the examples below.

-In the first example, we make a new column called calculation using the `$` operator..Then we do a calculation with indexing, in this case the *integer* column divided by the *number* column.
+In the first example, we make a new column called calculation using the `$` operator.
+Then we do a calculation with indexing, in this case the *integer* column divided by the *number* column.

 In the second example, we do the calculations by using only the `$` operator.